gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 Is this actually as it appears?

 These three disciplines are not sequential.
-They are simultaneous — applied to every situation, every moment, every choice.
+They are simultaneous, applied to every situation, every moment, every choice.

 This is why Stoicism is a practice, not a doctrine.
-It must be exercised, repeatedly, until it becomes habitual — until the examination of impressions becomes as automatic as breathing.
+It must be exercised, repeatedly, until it becomes habitual, until the examination of impressions becomes as automatic as breathing.